Chumphon

 Chumphon (ชุมพร, [t͡ɕʰūm.pʰɔ̄ːn]) is a town (thesaban mueang) in southern Thailand, capital of the Chumphon Province and Mueang Chumphon District.
 The city is about 463 kilometers (288 miles) from Bangkok.
-As of 2005 it had a population of 33,522.
+As of 2018 it had a population of around 33,600.
 The town covers the commune (tambon) Tha Taphao completely and parts of tambons Bang Mak, Wang Phai, Na Thung, Tak Daet, and Khun Krathing.
 Its main economic activity is agriculture.

 History

 Chumphon volunteers fought invading Japanese during World War II.
 Chumphon became a rail hub for Imperial Japan.
 It was a station on the Southern Line and connected to the short-lived Kra Isthmus Railway.

 Geography

 Chumphon lies just inland from the west coast of the Gulf of Thailand.
 To the west are the northern hills of the Phuket Range, a subrange of the Tenasserim Hills.
 These hills reach 400 m in the area near Chumphon.
 There are also many smaller peaks in the area in the range of 100 m to 200 m high.